What is the approximate cost of an examination?

 By law, we must see patients once yearly to renew prescriptions.
 If your pet is on a life-long medication and we have examined them in the past year, you may call our office to arrange pickup or we can mail it to you for a shipping fee.
 If it has been past the year mark I am unable to refill your medication.
 If you are unable to return to our clinic please call your regular veterinarian for refills.
 Please note that prescription refill requests will not be processed outside of normal business hours.
 The following options are available to refill your medication:

 1. Mail the medications to your home via UPS.
 Please call our office to order and pre-pay with a credit card.
-There is a $15.45 plus tax shipping fee on small box orders.
-We can overnight orders but there will be a $75 fee associated with overnight shipping.
+There is a $15.91 plus tax shipping fee on small box orders.

 2. You can pick up from our office during regular business hours Monday-Thursday 8am-4:30pm and Friday 8am-12pm.
 Please call our office in advance to have medications ready for pick-up.